zaiisao/Documentation/en/Video/publish_web.md

 		});
 	```

-- Play the stream after subscribing the remote stream
+- Play the stream after subscribing to the remote stream.

 	```javascript
 	client.on('stream-subscribed', function (evt) {